sebastiantoh/tp/docs/UserGuide.md

 2. Suppose the sale to be edited is at the third index in the meeting list.
 Then, type `sale edit s/3 q/20` in the command box, and press <kbd>Enter</kbd> to execute it.

-3. You should see that the meeting has been updated to reflect this new scheduled date.
+3. You should see that the sale has been updated to reflect this new quantity.

 #### Viewing a breakdown of sales made in each tag: `sale breakdown` [Kwek Min Yih]